How are recipients chosen?

 The citation is the public declaration of the reasons that led the candidate to be presented to the Chancellor for the degree.
 This declaration is read by a member of Senate.

 The doctoral insignia, which is called a "patte", is worn on the left shoulder, over the academic hood.
 It is of red silk and ermine surmounted by the University coat-of-arms embroidered in metallic thread.
 The placing of it for the first time is called the Imposition.
 Thereafter it remains the property of the recipient of the honorary doctorate.

 The honorary doctorate is conferred to the recipient at Convocation by the Chancellor of the University with the following pronouncement:

-"As Chancellor of the University of Ottawa, by authority of the powers vest in me, do hereby confer upon you the degree of Doctor of the University, with the title, honour, and privileges that are proper to it."
+"As Chancellor of the University of Ottawa, by authority of the powers vested in me, I do hereby confer upon you the degree of Doctor of the University, with the title, honour and privileges that are proper to it."

 The recipient is then handed their diploma.

 How can you nominate someone for an honorary doctorate?

 - Criteria for conferring honorary doctorates [PDF 138.35kb]

 - Submission form for nominations for honorary doctorates [PDF 185.56kb]